-- 48,961 cloth masks were delivered to Blantyre, Dowa and Lilongwe for further distribution to nutrition care group promoters, supported by UNICEF. - Surgical masks valued at \$491,000 (29,000 x 50 packs) were dispatched to Malawi for handover to the Ministry of Health, supported by UNICEF. - 5 mobile storage units (MSUs) were deployed for use by the Malawi Blood Transfusion Services (MBTS) in Blantyre, Mzuzu and Lilongwe. - Transportation of MSUs from Dzaleka Refugee Camp was supported. - The National Logistics Cluster had received \$395,000 from Iceland and \$500,000 from Malawi SDG Acceleration Fund as of end of May 2021, leaving a shortfall of \$800,000 required for the cluster to continue providing its services to the beneficiaries.
+TRANSPORT AND 48,961 cloth masks were delivered to Blantyre, Dowa and Lilongwe for further distribution to nutrition care group promoters, supported by UNICEF.
+LOGISTICS Surgical masks valued at \$491,000 (29,000 x 50 packs) were dispatched to Malawi for handover to the Ministry of Health, supported by UNICEF.
+Coordinated by: Ministry of Transport and Works & WFP.
+5 mobile storage units (MSUs) were deployed for use by the Malawi Blood Transfusion Services (MBTS) in Blantyre, Mzuzu and Lilongwe.
+Transportation of MSUs from Dzaleka Refugee Camp was supported.
+UIKS & WFF.
+The National Logistics Cluster had received \$395,000 from Iceland and \$500,000 from Malawi SDG Acceleration Fund as of end of May 2021, leaving a shortfall of \$800,000 required for the cluster to continue providing its services to the beneficiaries.